ravennevermoreneverless/obsidian/1.0 — immediate notes/kdkkskkdkdkdkdk.md

-i could only sit there and kiss your shoulders tears stream quietly past my cheek i'd give up my beautiful life just so you could have one that you rightfully deserve how come such an angel clip off its wings every single day? how come such a sweet siren lose its voice every single night?
+i could only sit there and kiss your shoulders tears stream quietly past my cheek i'd give up my beautiful life just so you could have one that you rightfully deserve how come such an angel clip off its wings every single day?

-for a million years, i love you for a million lives, i was born to love you nothing could ever shake my will to love not even the possibility that this could all end someday
+for a million years, i love you for a million lives, i was born to love you but i'm losing myself and i'm afraid you're going to lose me too

 and even if the moon refuses to shine down on me once more your light is the only thing i'd hope for